jemdiggity/deep-reinforcement-learning/p1_navigation/README.md

 # Project 1: Navigation

+### Code Description
+The solution to the first project provided here is a minimal modification of the DQN network provided in the Deep Q Network class.
+The DQN code itself was copied from the github repo unmodified.
+The code to train the network was modified from Deep_Q_Network_Solution.ipynb.

 ### Introduction

 For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.